 Packers could seek multiple first-rounders for Aaron Rodgers, Peter King says

-Packers could seek multiple first-rounders for Rodgers, Peter King says originally appeared on NBC Sports Chicago
+Peter King floats Patriots as potential Aaron Rodgers destination originally appeared on NBC Sports Boston

 Aaron Rodgers won't come cheap if he's dealt, according to NBC Sports' Peter King.